mfaeezshabbir/postlin/VERCEL_DEPLOYMENT.md

 1. Go to MongoDB Atlas Dashboard
 2. Click **Browse Collections**
-3. You should see your `postli` database with collections:
+3. You should see your `postlin` database with collections:
    - `User`
    - `Post`
    - `Preference`